Doc Rivers: Personal life

 Rivers is the nephew of former NBA player Jim Brewer.

-Doc met his wife Kristin on a blind date setup by Brewer’s dad.
-Doc and Kris have four children.
-His oldest son, Jeremiah, played basketball at Georgetown University and Indiana University, and has played in the NBA D-League for the Maine Red Claws.
+Rivers married wife Kristen in 1986, with whom he had four children, three sons and one daughter.
+Their oldest son, Jeremiah, played basketball at Georgetown University and Indiana University, and has played in the NBA D-League for the Maine Red Claws.
 His daughter Callie played volleyball for the University of Florida and is married to NBA player Seth Curry.
-Rivers's son Austin is an NBA player who currently plays for the Minnesota Timberwolves.
+Rivers's son Austin is an NBA player who last played for the Minnesota Timberwolves in 2023.
 His youngest son, Spencer, is a guard who played for Winter Park High School and for UC Irvine.
+Rivers and Kristen divorced in 2019.

-Rivers became good friends with Major League Baseball (MLB) Hall of Fame pitcher John Smoltz during his tenure with the Hawks.
-In 2009, Rivers was credited with helping lure Smoltz to signing with the Boston Red Sox while he was the head coach of the Celtics.
+Rivers became good friends with Major League Baseball (MLB) Hall of Fame pitcher John Smoltz of the Atlanta Braves during Rivers's tenure with the Atlanta Hawks.
+In 2009, Rivers was credited with helping lure Smoltz into signing with the Boston Red Sox while Rivers was the head coach of the Boston Celtics.

+Rivers is featured in a Netflix documentary series, "The Playbook".
+In the first episode, Rivers details his experiences with family, the Celtics championship run and the Donald Sterling situation.

 Rivers is a cousin of former NBA guard Byron Irvin and former MLB outfielder Ken Singleton.

 Rivers has attention deficit hyperactivity disorder.

-Rivers is a member of the National Advisory Board for Positive Coaching Alliance, a national non-profit organization that helps student-athletes and their coaches.